 "This has occurred in the Taranaki for many, many decades.
 There's been an excellent track record there over all those decades.
 In fact, the industry in Taranaki has gone under the radar for all that time."

 The two-day Petroleum Summit, the biggest oil and gas industry event of the year, began on Wednesday.

-Next story in National: Payments for family carers could be restricted
+Next story in New Zealand: Payments for family carers could be restricted

 Copyright © 2012, Radio New Zealand